Employer & client resources

 If you would like to advertise a position for a student intern, you can post details of your internship opportunity on our website.

-Feel free to talk with Alison Gaulden about your position and the type of student you are looking for.
+Feel free to talk with Claudia Cruz about your position and the type of student you are looking for.

 Students complete internships in the spring, summer or fall semesters.
 In order to ensure all paperwork is completed prior to the beginning of an internship, we encourage sites to advertise positions at least two months prior to the start of a semester whenever possible.